Skip to main content

 Best Practices

-Webhooks are retried on failure.
+Webhooks are retried on failure with any non-2xx status code.
 Implement idempotency to handle duplicate deliveries gracefully.

 Webhooks are delivered asynchronously via background jobs.
 There may be a slight delay between when an event occurs and when you receive the webhook.